I Tried McDonald's Entire Burger Menu & Only One Was Juicy and Tender

 The look: I've never been so happy to see a vegetable in my life.
 Lettuce and tomatoes are simple add-ons, but they add such a welcome splash of color to an otherwise dull fast-food item.
 On the other hand, all of the toppings were haphazardly and unevenly arranged on the burger, giving it a messy appearance.

-The taste: This burger had so much potential and it missed the mark.
+The taste: This burger had so much potential, and it missed the mark.
 The colorful lettuce and tomato couldn't distract me from an egregiously thick layer of mayo that hid under the glossy bun.
-I generally like mayo on a burger, but soupy globs of the stuff turns my stomach.
-When I did manage to get one bite with just some crisp, fresh lettuce and tomato, I knew right away that this would have been one of the best burgers of the night if the mayo was toned down.
+I generally like mayo on a burger, but soupy globs of the stuff turn my stomach.
+When I did manage to get one bite with just some crisp, fresh lettuce and tomato, I knew right away that this would have been one of the best burgers of the night if the mayo had been toned down.

 Double Quarter Pounder With Cheese